 “an appliance for extracting juice from fruit or vegetables”

 There are several basic types of juicers, centrifugal, single screw masticating, twin gear masticating, and citrus.
 The Champion Juicer looks like a masticating single auger type uses blades that spin at a much higher speed than other masticating types.
 Other specialty juicers on the market are the dedicated Wheatgrass juicer and juice pressers like the Norwalk press juicer.

-There are centrifugal juicers, for example, that are fast but only good for small quantities due to the build-up of pulp.
-Then there are centrifugal juicers that eject the pulp into an attached, easily emptied bin.
+There are centrifugal types, for example, that are fast but only good for small quantities due to the build-up of pulp.
+Then there are others that eject the pulp into an attached, easily emptied bin.
 They also come with large capacity juice containers to make enough juice for the whole family at mealtime.

 Due to their high speed, centrifugal juicers have the disadvantage of causing temperature rise and oxidation thereby decreasing the storage life and health benefit of the juice.

 An exception to this is the Breville BJE430SIL Juice Fountain Cold, that uses a patented process that keeps heat transfer to a minimum to increase the storage time for up to 72 hours.

 For more information and reviews on Centrifugal Juicers, click the link.